microsoft/go/eng/doc/fips/README.md

 ### Portable OpenSSL

-The OpenSSL bindings are implemented in such a way that the OpenSSL version used when building a program does not have to match with the OpenSSL version used when running it.
-It is even possible to build a program using plain Go crypto (i.e. setting `GOFIPS=0`) and then running that same program in FIPS mode.
+The OpenSSL version present when building a program does not have to match the OpenSSL version used when running it.
+In fact, OpenSSL doesn't need to be present on the builder at all if the built program isn't executed on that system. *Dynamic loading* rather than *linking* makes this possible.

 This feature does not require any additional configuration, but it only works with OpenSSL versions known and supported by the Go toolchain.